minio/docs/source/includes/common/common-minio-kes.rst

    # Add these environment variables to the existing environment file

    MINIO_KMS_KES_ENDPOINT=https://HOSTNAME:7373
-   MINIO_KMS_KES_CERT_FILE=~/minio-kes.cert
-   MINIO_KMS_KES_KEY_FILE=~/minio-kes.key
-   MINIO_KMS_KES_CAPATH=~/server.cert
+   MINIO_KMS_KES_CERT_FILE=~/minio-kes-vault/certs/minio-kes.cert
+   MINIO_KMS_KES_KEY_FILE=~/minio-kes-vault/certs/minio-kes.key
+   MINIO_KMS_KES_CAPATH=~/minio-kes-vault/certs/kes-server.cert
    MINIO_KMS_KES_KEY_NAME=minio-backend-default-key

    minio server [ARGUMENTS]

-- Replace ``HOSTNAME`` with the IP address or the hostname for the host machine running the KES server or pod started in the previous step.
+Replace ``HOSTNAME`` with the IP address or hostname of the KES server.
+If the MinIO server host machines cannot resolve or reach the specified ``HOSTNAME``, the deployment may return errors or fail to start.

+- If using a single KES server host, specify the IP or hostname of that host
-  For distributed KES deployments, use the address of the load balancer or reverse proxy responsible for managing connections to the KES hosts.
+- If using multiple KES server hosts, specify the load balancer or reverse proxy managing connections to those hosts.

 MinIO uses the :envvar:`MINIO_KMS_KES_KEY_NAME` key for the following cryptographic operations:

 - Encrypting the MinIO backend (IAM, configuration, etc.)
-- Performing :ref:`SSE-KMS <minio-encryption-sse-kms>` if the request does not include a specific |EK|.
+- Encrypting objects using :ref:`SSE-KMS <minio-encryption-sse-kms>` if the request does not include a specific |EK|.
-- Performing :ref:`SSE-S3 <minio-encryption-sse-s3>`.
+- Encrypting objects using :ref:`SSE-S3 <minio-encryption-sse-s3>`.

+The ``minio-kes`` certificates enable mTLS between the MinIO deployment and the KES server *only*.
+They do not otherwise enable TLS for other client connections to MinIO.

 .. end-kes-configuration-minio-desc